 For more than half a century, the familiar Southern accent has been fading in Raleigh.
 Its disappearance has been so slow and so subtle that locals may not even have noticed.
 But for Robin Dodsworth, an associate professor in sociolinguistics at NC State, the decline tells the story of rapid social change across the urban South.

-The Phonology Lab
+The Phonetics Lab

 - Recently published research

-- Link to Phonology Lab website
+Link to Phonetics Lab website

 Our ongoing research of speech communities in Raleigh investigates the changing dialects of the urban south.
 This has involved extensive interviews with life-long Raleigh-ites of varying ages and backgrounds, of both English and Spanish.